 But no application is perfect or complete when put into production.
-Traditionally, organizations have relied on exit routines, written and maintained by skilled assembler programmers, to tailor the operating environment, all to provide features and functions that match system processing to an installation’s unique needs.
-These exit routines may be called either explicitly or implicitly as part of application or system processing and may perform any of a vast range of essential functions.
+Traditionally, organizations have relied on exit routines, written and maintained by skilled assembler programmers, to tailor the operating environment to provide features and functions that match system processing to an installation’s unique needs.
+These exit routines may be called either explicitly or implicitly as part of application or system processing and may perform a vast range of essential functions.
 But as more mainframe professionals retire, organizations are unable to leverage exits to modify or manage app attributes as programmers with assembler skills have become increasingly hard to find.

 Who’s Managing Assembler Code as these Experts Retire?